slaeryan/slaeryan.github.io/posts/slae-assignment1-blogpost.md

 The listen() arguments can be summarized as follows:

 1. int sockfd - this is a reference to the socket fd that was created in the first syscall, still set in EBX
-1. 0 - since we will immediately accept the first incoming connection
+1. 0 - since we will immediately accept the first incoming connection - we will clear ECX for this

 Based on these facts, let's initiate the listen syscall.